 A gap exists in Cambodia's law regarding the practice of Perosnal Data protections, including a gap in measuring and ensuring technology safeguarding in the country.
 Verify.
-Gov.Kh was introduced in Cambodian in 2024; this platform was established by the Ministry of Post and Telecommunication (MPTC) to deliver convenience and easily accessible public service for Cambodian citizens to verify their official documentation, and all documents are stored in the Blockchain System.
-This new initiative project provides extensive tools to Cambodian citizens.
-Still, the provision on Data Protection has not yet been introduced and specified in the law, which creates legal gaps in Personal Data Protection to ensure the safety of usage for the citizens; for example, all information in blockchain technology cannot be revokable, which makes the owner's personal information unsafe.
+Gov.Kh was introduced in Cambodian in 2024; this platform was established by the Ministry of Post and Telecommunication (MPTC) to deliver convenience and easily accessible public service for Cambodian citizens to verify their official documentation, and all documents are stored in the Blockchain System.11 This new initiative project provides extensive tools to Cambodian citizens.
+Still, the provision on Data Protection has not yet been introduced and specified in the law, which creates legal gaps in Personal Data Protection to ensure the safety of usage for the citizens; for example, all information unsafe.
 As a result, the right to erasure, one of the GDPR principles, plays a significant role in approaching the nature of blockchain technology.
 Therefore, the Personal Data Protection law is a shield in strengthening blockchain technology.